jaredglaser/MarcovianTweetGenerator/README.md

   `sudo cp libtwitcurl.so.1.0 /usr/lib/libtwitcurl.so`

-You may also have to place the directory called /include/curl in /usr/include
+You may also have to place the directory in twitcurl/libtwitcurl called include/curl in /usr/include

   `sudo cp -r include/curl /usr/include`